tonykolomeytsev/fxa/README.md

 ## Features

+- 🥑 **fxn** convert images to WEBP and icons to Android Vector Drawable XML.

-- **The util works on macOS, Windows, Linux systems, etc.**
+- 🥰 **fxn** works on macOS, Windows and Linux.
+One small executable.

-    You can build it for any platform supported by the Rust compiler.

-- **No external dependencies.**

-    You don't need to install the webp package to convert images to webp.
-You don't need to install java and run vd-tool to convert svg to xml.

-- **Figma-export-like api**
+- 🚀 No external dependencies. **No webp** package, **no java** and **no vd-tool** required.

+- 🤖 [Figma-export](https://github.com/RedMadRobot/figma-export)-like api.
 Similar YAML config file, similar CLI arguments.

-- **Good error description**
+- 🧭 Good error description.
 There will always be a clear explanation after the inscription Error.

-- **Just one small executable**

-- **One error does not interrupt the entire export process**

 ## How to install?